 IVPN is a small Gibraltar-registered service that has been preserving its customers’ privacy since 2009.

-The company's VPN network is small, with just 22 locations across 13 countries.
-These are focused almost entirely in North America and Europe, with one other location in Hong Kong.
+The company's VPN network can't match the big players, with just 38 locations across 27 countries.
+These are focused mostly in North America and Europe, although there are also servers in Hong Kong, Tokyo, Singapore and Australia.

 - Want to try IVPN?
 Check out the website here